Terms Glossary

 Roster

-The definition of the Rule of Law is a legal doctrine that maintains that no one is above the law, and that individuals, institutions, and governments must be held accountable to the law.
+Definition and meaning of rule of law: Rule of law is a legal doctrine that maintains that no one is above the law, and that individuals, institutions, and governments must be held accountable to the law.
 This means that all citizens are subject to the same laws, regardless of their position or status, and that the laws must be fair and consistent.
 This concept is closely tied to the idea of democracy and the protection of individual rights and freedoms.
-In the United States, we have a two-party system that has been in place for centuries, which can lead to a lack of diversity in political representation.
-In order to uphold the rule of law and ensure that all voices are heard, it is important to challenge the status quo and promote independent candidates and the end of the two-party system.
-This can be done by encouraging people to vote in local elections, pushing for redistricting laws, and working to increase voter turnout.
-By doing this, we can ensure that the rule of law is upheld and all citizens have their voices heard.
+By encouraging people to vote in local elections, pushing for redistricting laws, and working to increase voter turnout, we can ensure that the rule of law is upheld and all citizens have their voices heard.